 Conversion ADU or JADU

 Conversion ADUs are ADUs built into the existing house structure to become an ADU.
-In California, most Conversion ADUs are garage conversions, but other options could be converting a basement, attic, or even a spare bedroom into an extra rentable unit.
-These are usually very cost-efficient ways of adding ADU space to your home - with most two car garages, you can add a 400 sq. ft.
-ADU at 60% the cost!
+In California, most Conversion ADUs are garage conversions, but other options could be converting a basement, attic, or even a spare bedroom into an extra unit for rent.
+These are usually very cost-efficient ways of adding ADU space to your home - with most two car garages, you can add an ADU whose floor area has a square footage of 400 at 60% the cost!
+These have floor-area-ratios at a great ADU cost.

 Two recent examples of Cottage conversion ADU projects: A Palo Alto family hoped to convert their 2-car garage into a spacious ADU.
 An Oakland couple wanted to use the existing footprint of their 2-car garage for a spacious 1-bedroom ADU or JADU.